Chart Color Schemes

 Mount Coolum displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-Dwelling structure in Mount Coolum, as evaluated at the latest Census held on 28 August 2016, comprised 62.6% houses and 37.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Mount Coolum was at 30.2%, with the rest of dwellings either mortgaged (39.9%) or rented (30.0%).
-The median monthly mortgage repayment in the area was $1,863, above Non-Metro Qld's average of $1,655.
-The median weekly rent figure was recorded at $450, compared to Non-Metro Qld's $345.
-Nationally, Mount Coolum's mortgage repayments are similar to the Australian average of $1,863, while rents are substantially higher than the national figure of $375.
+Mount Coolum's dwelling structure, as per the latest Census, consisted of 62.6% houses and 37.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Mount Coolum was at 30.2%, with mortgaged dwellings at 39.9% and rented ones at 30.0%.
+The median monthly mortgage repayment was $1,863, above Regional Qld's average of $1,655.
+The median weekly rent figure was $450, compared to Regional Qld's $345.
+Nationally, Mount Coolum's mortgage repayments were similar to the Australian average of $1,863, but rents were substantially higher at $450 compared to the national figure of $375.

 Frequently Asked Questions - Housing